What Is POTS?

 Lifestyle: If you get easily tired, you may not have the energy always to take care of yourself.
 Learn how to check your pulse and blood pressure.
 Talk to your doctor to know what your numbers should ideally be, and check them regularly.

 Sleep: Try set up a routine sleep schedule.
 You can also raise the height of your bed’s head to enable you to stand up easily after lying down.

-While POTS is not necessarily a life-threatening condition, it could be indicative of a much more serious underlying condition.
+Most people ask, is POTS syndrome life-threatening?
+While POTS is not necessarily a life-threatening condition, it could indicate a much more severe underlying condition.
 If you are experiencing the symptoms of POTS, then please consult with a healthcare expert today.